geraintluff/canvas-sketch/README.md

 The goal is to replicate the effect of tracing video frames using pencil sketches, where each frame will not turn out completely consistently:

 ![GIF animation, from a video of a fruit bowl](100-coarse-random.gif)

+## License

+The code is available as "public domain", meaning that it is completely free to use, without any restrictions at all (including re-licensing under your own terms).
+Read the full license [here](http://geraintluff.github.com/tv4/LICENSE.txt).

+It's also available under an [MIT license](http://jsonary.com/LICENSE.txt).